slsa-framework/slsa/CONTRIBUTING.md

 All changes require peer review through GitHub's pull request feature.

--   Changes generally require two approvals before being merged.
--   Minor changes that only affect clarity or syntax without changing the meaning MAY be merged with a single approval.
+Significant changes to the SLSA requirements or provenance schema require approval from **two steering committee members**.
+(Excludes changes that only affect syntax or clarity without altering meaning.)

+-   Do an initial round of review with a single reviewer.
+-   Add @slsa-framework/slsa-steering-committee as a reviewer and make it clear you are looking for at least two approvers.
--   Significant changes to the SLSA requirements or provenance schema SHOULD be reviewed and approved from multiple steering committee members.
-Furthermore, such changes SHOULD wait at least a few days after proposal before submitting, to give the community time to review.
+-   Wait at least a few days before submitting to give the community time to comment.

+Otherwise, only a single approval is needed.

+-   No requirement to include a steering committee member.
+In practice, several members review all changes at least passively anyway.
+-   No requirement for the author and reviewer to come from different organizations.

 ### Signing your work